-Average height of a the eye level of a person is 5 feet.
+The average height of an eye level of a person is 5 feet.
 When you are looking into a painting, you should look straight ahead, without lifting your head or dropping it down.
 So as a thumb rule, make sure the center of the painting is 60 inches from the ground while hanging your paintings.
 If you are a family of really really tall people, then add a couple of inches, not more than 6 maybe.

 If you are doing a gallery wall, make sure the center of the gallery wall is at 60 inches from the ground.
 Whatever that you put up on your wall, including morals painted directly on the wall, need to be at eye level for maximum impact.
 Try it first, thank me later.

-Some of you who are more adventurous, can also try hanging paintings at the eye level when you are siting down.
-A painting that is hanging a little above the side table or night stand looks extremely adorable.
+Some of you who are more adventurous can also try hanging paintings at the eye level when you are sitting down.
+A painting that is hanging a little on the side table or nightstand looks extremely adorable.